Resume Writing 101

 Effective cover letters convey a sense of purpose, project enthusiasm for the position or program and demonstrate your knowledge of the employer or graduate program’s goals and needs.

-Many times individuals will spend hours writing a “perfect” resume and very little time writing a quality cover letter.
 Remember that your cover letter not only accompanies your resume, it is typically the first to be seen.
-To make positive first impression, your resume should be neat, concise and error-proof in both spell and grammar.
+To make a positive first impression, your cover letter should be neat, concise, use correct spelling and grammar, and be customized to the position you are applying for.

 COVER LETTER BREAKDOWN